Open-Data-Product-Initiative/dev/source/includes/_qa.md

 | **uniqueness** | Uniqueness means each record and attribute should be one-of-a-kind, aiming for a single, unique data entry |

-Data integrity is the maintenance of, and the assurance of, data accuracy and consistency over its entire life-cycle.
-That is why *integrity* is not in the attributes, but accuracy and consistency as well as completeness are.

 ## Optional attributes and elements